American Sign Language/English Interpreter, Associate in Applied Science Degree

 Program Description for American Sign Language/English Interpreter

-The American Sign Language/English Interpreter Program is an intensive two-year program after the completion of the Deaf Studies Certificate.
+The American Sign Language-English Interpreting AAS is an “advanced standing” program in that a student must complete EICC’s Deaf Studies Certificate before entering the AAS program.
 It contains practical coursework for gaining proficiency in sign language through classroom style lectures, practicum, and hands on experience.

 Award Options for American Sign Language/English Interpreter